 After we were able to detect trains, their speed and their direction, we ran into a new problem: our Pi was not only detecting Caltrains (true positive), but also detecting Union Pacific freight trains and the VTA light rail (false positive).
 In order to minimize our detector’s false positive rate, we used convolutional neural networks implemented in Google’s machine learning TensorFlow library.
 We implemented a custom Inception-V3 model trained on thousands of images of vehicles to identify different types of trains with >95% accuracy.
 Matt details this solution in “TensorFlow Image Recognition on a Raspberry Pi.”

 The tools and next steps

 Before we even finished the development on our first device, we wanted to set up more of these devices to get ground truth at other points along the track.
 With this in mind, we realized that we couldn’t always guarantee that we’d have a speedy internet connection, and we wanted to keep the devices themselves affordable.
 These requirements make the the Raspberry Pi a great choice.
 The Pi has enough horsepower to do on-device stream processing so that we could send smaller, processed data streams over internet connections, and the parts are cheap.
-The total cost of our hardware for this sensor is $130, and the code relies only on open source libraries.”Deploying a Cloud-Enabled IoT Device” we’ll also walk through the device hardware and setup in detail and show you where you can get the code so you can start Trainspotting for yourself.
+The total cost of our hardware for this sensor is $130, and the code relies only on open source libraries.

 If you want to learn more about Trainspotting and Data Science at SVDS, stay tuned for our future Trainspotting blog posts, and you can sign up for our newsletter here.
 Let us know which pieces of this series you’re most interested in.